 There’s never been a time when it’s been more critical for leaders to tackle the “customer-keeping” issues in the business.

 This means understanding how to attract the most potentially profitable customers for your business, how to retain those customers by providing more value than they expected and how to nourish and grow the relationships by engaging the customers so you can anticipate their future needs.
 There’s a huge payback when you focus your attention on how these activities work in your business.
 Customers who feel valued and appreciated are willing to spend more and to refer others, they say nice things about your company, which gives you more credibility in the eyes of potentially new customers.
 Win, win, win.
 (And it stands to reason that employees who feel valued and appreciated are going to be the ones to engage the customers in becoming your raving fans.
 Another win.)

-Most execs don’t know the actual costs of getting or losing customers and so focus their attention on cutting costs rather than creating more value.
+Most execs don’t know the actual costs of getting or losing customers and so focus their attention on cutting business costs rather than creating more value.

 Most don’t understand the connection between employee happiness and customer happiness and a company’s ability to grow.
 Most dismiss “soft skills” as less valuable than technical skills.
 That’s a big mistake.
 The more “positive leaders” we train the more the evidence is mounting that by discovering and building on people’s strengths, focusing on what’s right and creating an environment of trust, respect and appreciation, employees respond by bringing their best selves to work.
 Soft skills yield hard, measurable results.